What is a top-up fee?

 You can only pay your own top-up fees in one of the following situations:

-- you have entered into a 12-week property disregard period
+- you've just moved permanently into a care home and are in the 12-week property disregard period

 - you have a deferred payment agreement with the council